 - Work on diesel trucks in simulated shop environments.

-Students in the Diesel & Heavy Equipment Technician program can attend full time.
+Students in the Diesel & Heavy Equipment Technician program attend full-time.

-Diesel & Heavy Equipment Technician program classes may be offered at these Madison College campuses:
+Diesel & Heavy Equipment Technician program classes are offered at the Madison College Truax campus.

 Earning your two-year technical diploma in the Diesel & Heavy Equipment Technician program at Madison Area Technical College prepares you for valuable work as: